 The daughter of Wynne and Pete Haakenstad, Hayley was born in Minneapolis, Minn., on Oct.
 20, 1997.
 Hayley has one brother, Sam.
-Hayley studies mathematics at Nebraska, and her goal is to work in the sports industry as a statistician.
-She is a three-time Nebraska Scholar-Athlete Honor Roll.
-She was a member of the Tom Osborne Citizenship Team in 2017.
+A mathematics major at Nebraska, she was a Big Ten Distinguished Scholar in in 2018 and earned Academic All-Big Ten honors for the second straight year.
+She hopes to work in the sports industry as a statistician.
+She is a five-time Nebraska Scholar-Athlete Honor Roll member.
+She was a member of the Tom Osborne Citizenship Team in 2017, 2018 and 2019.

 “I chose Nebraska because of the incredible tradition and pride that the university has for their academics and athletics.
 There truly is no place like Nebraska.”